Having a mutual interest in 220 MHz Amateur Radio, we do hereby unite to form an Association for our stated purposes.

 e.
 To provide a collective voice for rules affecting the 220 MHz band.

 a.
-The President, Vice President, Secretary, and a Treasurer, shall be the officers of the Association.
+The President, Vice President, Secretary, Treasurer, and Internet Services Officer shall be the officers of the Association.
+(Amended 7/18/15)

 b.
 The immediate Past President shall serve as Advisor to the Officers.